acrolinx/acrolinx-coding-guidance/topics/logging.md

 * `ISODATE` is a YYYY-MM-DD format of `2016-04-30`
 * `INTEGRATIONNAME` is the name of the integration

-If another process locks the log file without an ID (`ISODATE-INTEGRATIONNAME.log`), then `INSTANCEID` is used to resolve the conflict.
+If another process locks the log file without an ID (`ISODATE-INTEGRATIONNAME.log`), use `INSTANCEID` to resolve the conflict.

 ## Exclude Sensitive Information